dbandrews/dotfiles/README.md

 To test in a clean OS:

-` docker build . -t dotfiles`
+`docker build . -t dotfiles`

-`docker run -it --entrypoint //bin/bash dotfiles`
+`docker run -rm -it --entrypoint //bin/bash dotfiles`

 *// for Windows Bash behavior*